f3lin/k8s-pod-info/README.md

 # k8s-pod-info

 A FastAPI-based web application that displays key Kubernetes cluster information such as Pod name, Namespace, Pod IP, and Node name.
-This app dynamically retrieves these details from the Kubernetes environment and presents them in a simple web interface.
+This app dynamically retrieves these details from the Kubernetes environment using fieldRef and presents them in a simple web interface.

 ## Features